 Branch Classes / Activities

-All Branches should be responsible for the appointment of teachers/tutors.
+All branches should be responsible for the appointment of teachers/tutors.

 Ensure that TWO Branch adults, preferably one male and one female, or an adult tutor and one other adult, arrive together to open the venue.
 Where this is not feasible, ensure that TWO Branch adults are in attendance at the commencement of classes i.e. when children begin to arrive.
 It is observed that Lucan Comhaltas classes are in a school that is always open.